nabeelsherazi/baremetal-2560-host-serial-comms/README.md

 python3 tools/listener.py # add --debug for more verbosity
 ```

-you should see "hello world!" being depayloaded, parsed, and printed
+you should see "hello world!" being depayloaded, parsed, and printed, as well as the onboard LED blinking once a second.

+if there's an encoding or payloading error, the onboard led will blink faster, at 10 times a second.